haresfaiez/haresfaiez.github.io/_posts/2019-03-17-building-models-to-change-code-safely.md

 that puts a non-primary concern into focus (the service in the last example).

 # Models
 I work in small steps.
-I take the code from one state to the next using the smallest step possible.
-Here is how I manage false assumptions.
+I try to manage misleading assumptions by building models of the code with every step.

 ## Modeling before making a change
 I focus on prevention.
 I find what might go wrong and I account for it in a model.
+Then, I account for the model in the code.

-My team started using example mapping.
-I found it surprisingly useful to decide how to approach a feature.
+Lately, My team started using example mapping.
+It is surprisingly useful for deciding how to approach a feature.
-When everyone looks for relevant scenarios, from his own point of view, I get a holistic idea about the constraints.
-I learn about the model each one has of the system before and after the feature.
+When everyone looks for relevant scenarios from his own point of view, others get a better idea about the constraints.

-And, I make less wrong assumptions.
-Baby steps and TDD (T for test or type) check the model in the code.
+Baby steps and TDD ("T" here is for both, test and type) check tiny rules of the model in the code.
-They, also, help at refining the model.
-A code which makes a test pass highlights missed conditions.
+They help at refining the model when an unexpected constraint emerges.
-A test gives me a possibility to model a tiny capability in the code, then think about how it might fail.
+A test is a way to model a small and concrete capability, then think about how it fails.

+I use diagrams, small informal views, and shapes for modeling too.
+I use something I call "impact map".
+It is a mind map of the components affected by the change.
+It helps me think more clearly.

-I use diagrams, small informal views, and shapes for the model.
-Or, I just keep notes in the editor or in my notebook.
+I might also keep notes in the editor or in my notebook.
 Formal verification with TLA+ in my next experiment.

+As I see it, none of the models here need to be consistent.
+Humans work with inconsistent models, any consistent models should be in the code.

 ## Modeling while changing the code
 I focus on atomic changes; like renaming a local variable, changing the order of lines, reversing a conditional block, or moving a function.
 Before a change, I find what the impact might be and how it might fail.
-Then, I prepare the code for change, then change the code.
+Then, I prepare the code for change and introduce my change.
-The change is either manual or automatic.
+The change can be manual or automatic.
-Finally, I check if the change introduces unintended failure points.
+Finally, I check if the change introduces unintended failures.
 Automated refactoring tools have gone a long way in making those changes safe.
-Here, strong static typing supports reasoning more than dynamic typing.
+Here, strong static typing supports reasoning more than weak typing.

 ## Modeling after making the change
 I focus on inspection.
-I build a model from the change I made and the impacted areas.
+I build models from the change I made and the impacted areas.
-Sometimes, I tend to take a risk in changing things toward a better shape.
+Each model focuses on an aspect of the solution.

+Although the tests pass and the code type-checks, I won't have so much confidence that a program works as expected.
+In the same way that the user cannot tell what he needs until he interacts with the product, a programmer cannot tell whether what he wrote is free of defects until he tries it.
+We make rules, and those can easily biased and wrong.
+The code is at least one level of abstraction above the end product.
+And in that rising of abstraction, bugs emerge.

+> "Beware of bugs in the above code; I have only proved it correct, not tried it."
+>
+> -- Donald Knuth

-Then, I stop and see what I have done (using a `git diff`) and think about what might fail and what could have been done better.
+I stop and see what I have done (using a `git diff`) and think about what might fail and what could have been done better.
 The important thing for me is keeping the diff manageable.